mojaves-redhat/pytracemalloc/doc/index.rst

    .. attribute:: traceback_limit

-      Maximum number of frames stored in a trace of a memory block allocated by Python.
+      Maximum number of frames stored in the traceback of :attr:`traces`, result of the :func:`get_traceback_limit` function.

    .. attribute:: traces